QuantEcon/python-lecture-sandpit.myst/lectures/back_prop.md

 In this spirit,  we shall use a uniform grid of, say, 50 or 200 or $\ldots$,  points.

-There are many possible approaches solving the minimization  problem posed above:
+There are many possible approaches to the minimization  problem posed above:

 * batch gradient descent in which you use an average gradient over the training set